When you and your ex-spouse fight, it's your children who suffer.

 • Keep toys and possessions in a private spot, where they are not to be touched or borrowed unless the owner gives permission (even while they are in the other home).

 • If the children will go on vacation while in the other home, find out what's on the agenda.
-You can help your kids pack special items and needed clothing.
+You can help your kids pack special items and needed clothing.13.
+If you and your ex cannot resolve a problem or change in custody or visitation, agree to problem-solving through mediation rather than litigation.

 • Provide the other home with information regarding your child's changes.
 A switch in preferences (regarding music, clothes, hair styles, foods, etc.) or physical/cognitive/emotional developments can be significant.
 Let the other home know what is different before the child arrives.